ruslanguns/goldbach-conjeture/README.md

 ## How to use this application

-Before using the application make sure you have `BunJS` runner installed.
+To be able to run the application make sure you have `BunJS` runner installed.
 [BunJs website](https://bun.sh/).

 Install deps: